 Our clients will typically purchase IUL for the ability to build up cash value to use as a supplemental tax free retirement income.

 But what about you?

 In addition to the death benefit, a great reason to own Indexed universal life insurance is for the potential tax-free income that can be generated during retirement.
 Which are the best IUL companies?
 This is a very important question since these purchases are very long term and need to perform well in order to reap the most benefit.
 Certainly, it makes good sense to find the top rated life insurance companies because they will live up to their promises.

 We offer indexed universal life from many of the top carriers and if you would like to receive a personalized quote you should click on the quote box to the right of this page.

-There are around 40 different carriers in the indexed universal life market place today.
+There are over 40 carriers in the indexed universal life market place today.
 Each of those carriers may have several different policies that they offer.
 We feel like we can only recommend a handful of these carriers which we consider to be the best rated life insurance companies for IUL

 How Do You Know Which Companies Offer The Best Indexed Universal Life?

 Let’s look at the 9 areas that I see are most important in choosing an indexed universal life policy.

 - Ratings – Each year insurance companies are rated by 4 major rating agencies for their financial strength and ability to pay claims.
 AM Best and Comdex ranking is what we pay the most attention to.
 The higher the AM Best and Comdex rating the better.
 AM Best top is A++ and Comdex best is 100 so let’s make sure we use the top rated life insurance companies for your IUL.